Mikaela/mikaela.github.io/n/obtainium.md

 ## Other noteworthy apps:

-- WhatsApp.
-The apk version number detection doesn't work, install manually from their website or use another application such as Aurora Store.
 - Tor Browser.
-Same as WhatsApp, but available through FFUpdater or F-Droid.
+Available through FFUpdater or F-Droid.